raghavthapar/Github-Notes/BehindTheScenes.md

 - Abbreviation of Binary Large Objects.
 - These are the object types which Git uses to store content of our files
 - These don't even store the name of the file or any other data related to it.
 It just stores the contents of the file

+## Trees

+- Trees are Git objects that are used to store the contents of a directory
+- A tree contains pointers that contains blobs and trees
+- It also keeps track of the names of the files/directorties

+### `git cat-file -p master^{tree}`

+This command gives us the most recent tree

+### `git cat-file -t <hash>`

+This command tells us the type of the object that hash is storing/referencing